This page is designed to answer the following questions:

 Review how systems and processes are visible and clear to all individuals receiving services and visitors to the setting

-Systems and processes for reporting concerns and making complaints should be visible and accessible to everyone that accesses a service so that service users, visitors and staff understand what should be done when they have an issue.
+Systems and processes for reporting concerns and making complaints should be visible and accessible to everyone who accesses a service so that service users, visitors and staff understand what should be done when they have an issue.
 As well as explaining the processes when an individual first accesses the service, you should also ensure information is available throughout the setting – for example, you may use notice boards, posters, leaflets and printouts of your complaints policy and procedure.
 You should also promote the rights of individuals to complain if they are unhappy with the service provided and information should be made available in formats that are accessible to individuals (e.g. large print copies of policies for individuals with visual impairments etc.) This supports safeguarding because it provides a channel of communication for individuals to report unsafe practices.

 Embed assessment of risk within all person-centred approaches and provide individuals and their families with forums to explore and raise concerns about positive risk-taking as part of the decision-making process